 A strong influencer marketing campaign does not simply reach out to the target audience; it also reaches out to secondary audiences, because target consumers will likely seek word of mouth advice or opinions when considering the product or service.

 That means if you want your product or service to sell, you can’t just market to your primary audience.
 You also need to consider the audiences your primary group may consult – or, in some cases, the audiences that actually make the purchasing decisions – when they are thinking about buying your product or service.

 This is called marketing to people groups and it is crucial for the success of any influencer marketing endeavor.

 For example, let’s say you run a small business that sells children’s books.
 Your target audience will be kids, obviously, since that is the audience for which your product is geared.
 But kids will not be the ones buying the books, so it is important to make sure your influencer marketing campaigns are reaching parents, teachers, grandparents, and other adults who will be making the purchases.

 Or, let’s say you run a store selling men’s apparel.
 While the guys are your target audience, a smart marketing campaign understands that women are often involved in purchasing decisions too, and will, therefore, tailor their messages to attract girlfriends, wives, mothers and sisters.

 So, while it may seem almost counter-intuitive, identifying these secondary group influencers, and marketing to them in addition to your primary group, is how you ensure the next time your target consumer seeks advice on your product or service, the advisor will be on your side.

 Marketing to group influencers can be challenging for those who are unfamiliar with the approach.
 And, if done incorrectly, the message you want to convey to your primary audience may get lost.
-That is why you can always contact us, a digital marketing agency based in Temple, TX, to help you craft the best marketing campaign that reaches ALL of your audiences.
+That is why you can always contact us one of Open Path's growth strategists to help you craft the best marketing campaign that reaches ALL of your audiences.